LasagnaCake/MakaiLib/README.md

 Formerly a C++20 header-only game engine.

 Now, it's a C++20 3D application engine, built on top of SDL2 & OpenGL.
-The game engine part is getting refactored into a separate extension.
+The game engine part is going to be refactored into a separate extension.

 ## Supported operating systems